 MFT doctoral students are required to complete an internship in order to graduate.
 Students must continuously enroll in a MFT Internship (MF 892 Internship III) until the internship is completed.
 Students must complete a minimum of 12 credit hours of internship prior to graduation.
 Students are required to complete 1 credit hour each semester after that (Fall, Spring, and Summer) until the student is finished.
 A continuation fee, equivalent to one credit hour, will be assessed for every semester the student is enrolled in MF 892 Internship III after the 12-hour requirement has been met.

-An incomplete will be given in MF 892 Internship III until the final

 An incomplete will be given in MF 892 Internship III until the final dissertation is approved by the committee.
 Upon approval of the internship, the grade will be changed to a Pass.
 If a student does not enroll in MF 892 Internship III the incomplete grade will turn to a Fail (F).